lachlan/crystal-jitter/README.md

 locking on Windows.

-At random intervals between 1 and 30 seconds, the mouse will be repositioned by 1 pixel randomly up or down or or left or right or diagonally from its current position and then repositioned back to its original position immediately.
+At random intervals between 1 and 30 seconds, the mouse will be repositioned by 1 to 10 pixels randomly up/down and left/right from its current position and then repositioned back to its original position immediately.

 The mouse will only be repositioned if its position has not changed since the last time we checked its position.
 This vastly reduces the